 A: A list of Indiana counseling and testing sites is listed by county on the Indiana State Department of Health HIV/STD Division Web site.

 Q: How can I get assistance to pay for my doctor’s appointments and/or medications?

 A: All applications for HIV Medical Services through the Indiana State Department of Health must come through care coordination services at a sanctioned HIV Care Coordination site.
 There are Care Coordination sites throughout Indiana or call us toll-free at 1-866-588-4948 and select option 1 or 2.

 Q: How often should I see my primary care/infectious disease provider to get my blood work done?

 A: The U.S. Department of Health and Human Services recommends a person living with HIV Disease have their CD4 and viral load counts done every 3-4 months.
 These lab tests are very important for managing your care and require a provider’s order.
 However, your provider may want to see you more or less frequently depending on how HIV disease is impacting you specifically.
 Remember, it is important to remain in contact with your provider on a regular basis.

-Q: My provider told me that now that my viral load is undetectable and my CD4 count is above 350 and I am no longer AIDS; is this true?
+Q: My provider told me that now that my viral load is undetectable and my CD4 count is above 350 that I no longer have AIDS; is this true?